simpletext-madics/2025/tasks.md

 <br>One of the key benefits of Cochrane-auto is its contribution to reducing the manual effort for translation students and professionals.
 Instead of manually simplifying texts, they can focus on analyzing and annotating the evaluation data for types of information distortion, which in turn provides ground truth for other tasks.

 ### Descrption :
-This task remains the core NLP challenge of the track, divided into:
+This is the core NLP task of the track, and we continue with both :
-**Task 1.1:** Sentence-level simplification.
+- Sentence-level.
-<br>**Task 1.2:** Document-level simplification.
+- Document-level scientific text simplification.

-<br>The introduction of Cochrane-auto and the focus on the biomedical domain highlight the task's main innovation.
-Additionally, discussions are ongoing to introduce a third subtask on text alignment, where related abstracts (e.g., source and reference or source and predictions) are aligned at the sentence level.
-This involves n-to-n alignments, including sentence splits and merges, which are pivotal for downstream tasks like Task 2.
+The main innovation is the very large new corpus we constructed in 2024, and the shift to the biomedical domain.
+We are discussing a third text alignment subtask, where two relate abstracts (either source and reference, or source and predictions) need to be aligned at the sentence level, with possible n-to-n alignments (sentence splits or merges).
+Text alignment is a popular NLP task and key to CLEF 2025 SimpleText Task 2 below.

 ### Data
 The task uses the newly constructed Cochrane-auto corpus, consisting of large-scale realigned abstracts and lay summaries.
 Data is aligned at multiple levels: